 What Are The Best Sauvignon Blanc Food Pairings?

-Since you know why is Sauvignon Blanc so cheap, you may be planning to get it for your next dinner party.
+Author Note: Since you know why is Sauvignon Blanc so cheap, you may be planning to get it for your next dinner party.
 Now, what should you serve with it?
 Because of its high acidity and fresh flavors, Sauvignon Blanc is a very food-friendly wine.

 For lighter styles, like Loire Valley Sancerre, a Sauvignon Blanc is a nice apéritif paired with fresh cheeses like goat cheese.
 Oysters, shellfish, or white fish like trout, halibut, and cod also work well.
 More herbal and pungent expressions like wines from New Zealand go well with classic kitchen herbs and vegetables.
 These include grilled asparagus mixed with parsley, sautéed green beans with mint, and big salads full of basil.